 Northwest Museum of Arts & Culture

 The Northwest Museum of Arts & Culture is a lovely Smithsonian-affiliated museum that regularly hosts incredible exhibits.
-This cultural destination seeks to expand public appreciation of tribal history, culture, and art.
-The museum is also the first-ever U.S. destination to host the DreamWorks Animation: The Exhibition Journey from Sketch to Screen.
-Plan a visit to see their permanent installation of the world’s largest collection of Plateau tribal art from the Tribes of the Columbia River Plateau.
+It also seeks to expand public appreciation of Indigenous culture and history and is home to an extensive permanent installation of art from the Tribes of the Columbia River Plateau.

 Mobius Discovery Center